stoeckley/Eat-Static/README.md

 ;; However, you have now turned color into something akin to a "final" field ;; with the validation expression; any other value of color will not pass ;; validation, including in blended "sub-classes."
-This is appropraite here, ;; since anything "derived" from a red-square should probably still be red.
+This is appropriate here, ;; since anything "derived" from a red-square should probably still be red.
 ;; The choice with how to restrict values for parameters thus allows a ;; lot of flexibility for differing scenarios.